Using Liveboards and Answers

 When you drill down, you can see more information about the data within your search.
 You can drill down into a datapoint to get a finer grained view of that datapoint and the data behind it.
 Move easily from a general view of your information to a more specific representation of the data behind a datapoint at a click.
 For example, in a revenue by department search, you may notice that your clothing department has the highest revenue.
 You can drill down on clothing by product name to find out which products contribute to those high sales.
 There is no limit to how deep you can drill down.

 You can drill down from within the Answer Explorer view in a Liveboard.
 This allows you to use the back button to go back one step at a time, and to see the Answer fill your screen.

-To present a Liveboard, click the More icon at the top right corner of the Liveboard, and select Present.
+To present a Liveboard, click the More icon at the upper-right corner of the Liveboard, and select Present.

 To learn more about liveboard tabs, refer to Liveboard tabs.

-To download a Liveboard, click the More icon at the top right corner of the Liveboard, and select Download as PDF.
+To download a Liveboard, click the More icon at the upper-right corner of the Liveboard, and select Download as PDF.
 You can download the whole Liveboard, or just certain visualizations.

-To export a scriptable file, click the More icon at the top right corner of the Liveboard, and select Export TML.
-You can export Liveboard and the underlying data source, or worksheet, or just the Liveboard.
+To export a TML file, select the More icon at the upper-right corner of the Liveboard, and select Export TML.
+You can export Liveboard and the underlying data source, or Worksheet, or just the Liveboard.

 |If you do not see the option to download the Liveboard as a PDF, your company may have removed the Liveboard download option.
 If you would like to download Liveboards, contact your ThoughtSpot administrator.|